software-mansion/protostar/website/docs/tutorials/guides/dependencies-management.md

 ### Aliases

 Protostar supports installing dependencies with different name.
-This is allows you to resolve name conflict, in case of two GitHub users use the same name for theirs library.
-In order to install package with custom name, run `protostar install EXTERNAL_DEPENDENCY_REFERENCE --name CUSTOM_NAME`.
+This allows you to resolve name conflict, in case of two GitHub users use the same name for theirs library.
+In order to install a package with custom name, run `protostar install EXTERNAL_DEPENDENCY_REFERENCE --name CUSTOM_NAME`.

 ## Updating dependencies